 Cleaning and decontamination of the sampling and homogenization equipment using detergent and decontamination reagent.
 It is important that when decontamination reagent is used that the equipment also be rinsed with water to remove any residual decontamination reagent.

-The sample preparation work area can also be vacuumed after receiving a sample to remove large particulate matter.
+The sample preparation work area can also be vacuumed after receiving a sample to remove particulate matter.

 Sample reception and Homogenisation

-Samples that are submitted for analysis need to be received, catalogued, homogenized.
-Samples that have been prepared this way are referred to as retention samples.
+Samples that are submitted for analysis need to be received, catalogued, and where appropriate, homogenized.
+Samples should be analysed as soon after receipt as possible.
+Samples may be split so as to furnish both the test sample and that retention (or retained) samples.
 Once prepared they are stored in a dedicated space that provides an appropriate storage environment and is secure.
-Retention samples can be stored at room temperature provided that the sample integrity is maintained for the period of storage.
+Retained samples can be stored at room temperature provided that the sample integrity is maintained for the period of storage.
 For example, high temperatures and/or high humidity may lead to the destruction of the sample as a result of the growth of microbes and result in subsequent DNA degradation.
-Under the latter conditions, it would be necessary to store retention samples in a dedicated fridge.
-Some retention samples, may not store well at room temperature or in a fridge, for example seed potatoes, such samples may therefore be stored in a freezer.
-It is important that precaution is taken not to dispose of any remining non-homogenized sample in a way that can result in its accidental introduction into the environment.
+Under the latter conditions, it would be necessary to store retained samples in a dedicated fridge.
+Some retained samples may not store well at room temperature or in a fridge, for example seed potatoes, such samples may therefore be stored in a freezer.
+It is important that precaution is taken not to dispose of any remaining non-homogenized sample in a way that can result in its accidental introduction into the environment.

 Sample homogenization should be performed in a dedicated room where no other laboratory procedures are performed and does not share ventilation with other rooms to avoid the spread of possible dust resulting from sample homogenization.
 Good laboratory practice must be implemented to ensure that dust particles produced by the sample do not contaminate other laboratory samples considering the high sensitivity of subsequent analytical methods.
 Ideally, the procedure should be carried out in a dedicated fume hood or dust extraction cabinet.